What is courier insurance?

 Build up a no-claims bonus

 No claims bonuses (for both your personal vehicle and your courier cover) are a factor that contributes to the cost of your policy.
-Drivers that have built up longer no claims periods are rewarded with cheaper premiums.
+Drivers that have built up longer no claims periods are usually rewarded with cheaper premiums.

 Avoid unwanted extras